Skip to content

 External threat detection Real-time evaluation via third-party security providers (preview)

-Defender integration Environment-level threat detection for Copilot Studio agents (GA February 2026)
+Defender integration Environment-level threat detection for Copilot Studio agents (Preview — verify GA status)

 Native Defender for Cloud Apps AI agent inventory, activity logging, and real-time protection via Microsoft Defender